open-power/hostboot/src/usr/initservice/istepdispatcher/README.md

 ### BMC
 On BMC systems, Hostboot will request a graceful reboot to trigger a deep reconfig loop.
 The BMC's bootcount (counts down to zero) will be explicitly incremented before this is requested to ensure we don't trigger the reboot limit.

+## Graceful shutdown

+There are several situations where Hostboot needs to completely shut down that do not have their origins in an error or fault in the system.
+These are:

+1. For a Secure Boot Key Transition (shutdown happens after an SBE update)
+2. For Physical Presence Detection (system shuts down and waits for a manual power-on)
+3. When the SP/BMC requests a shutdown while the host is IPLing (can happen because of user input or other reasons)

+The shutdown in the first two scenarios is initiated by Hostboot itself.
+Hostboot invokes the requestSoftPowerOff function which quiesces the host.
+(The host is said to be "quiesced" when Hostboot has reached a state where power to the host can safely be cut; HB will terminate certain tasks, flush dirty pages to backing storage, stop making or accepting requests for certain resources, etc. in preparation for the poweroff.)

+The third scenario is initiated by the service processor (SP) using either an FSI mailbox message or a PLDM message, depending on whether the system is managed by an FSP or an eBMC.

+### eBMC systems

+On eBMC systems, a graceful shutdown can be triggered by sending Hostboot a PLDM SetStateEffecterStates request directed at the host's Graceful Shutdown effecter.
+Hostboot will respond to the message immediately and begin the shutdown sequence.

+At the end of a graceful shutdown when the host is quiesced (no matter who requests it), Hostboot will send a PLDM event to the BMC to notify it that the host shutdown is complete and power to the chassis can safely be turned off.
+This only works after the PDR exchange has completed; attempting to perform a graceful shutdown before this point will cause an error to be logged, and the shutdown status will be set to "error."

+### Shutdown path restrictions

+The further the host progresses down the shutdown path, the fewer resources are available.
+For example, once dirty PNOR pages have been flushed to backing storage, no more PNOR requests should be made by the system.
+Code in the final shutdown path has to be written to take these restrictions into account.
+Here is an incomplete list of things that code in the shutdown path should take care to avoid:

+1. Do not execute code that resides in the HB Extended Image (HBI), because this could cause PNOR pages to be fetched.
+Only HB Base (HBB) code can be safely executed, because this code is never paged out.
+2. Do not access attributes.
+Even accessing volatile attributes could cause parts of the attribute data structures to be paged in via PNOR (if the HBD section is built as pageable).
+3. Do not commit error logs.
+They will not be sent to the SP because PNOR pages will have already been flushed and the error log manager service will already have been shut down.
+4. Do not do anything that requires interrupts.

+Documentation on the stages of shutdown can be found at src/usr/initservice/README.md.